 And here is why I made this post: After some months I finally published a reduced version of GOSH history, available now for community review.
 To do it, I interviewed 13 people who participated in different roles in GOSH since 2016 -and earlier in preparations-, read a lot of community docs and scraped social media -mostly Twitter-.

 In perspective, I really enjoyed the process of interviewing such different people from all around the globe.
 I also feel, making reference to the beginning of this post, that in a moment like this when the community is facing change and growth, it’s important to understand where all started.

 I published a reduced version as it’s supposed to give lots of info in a quick glance for those visiting GOSH website.
 A longer version is included in a chapter of my thesis that analyzes GOSH as a Grassroots Innovation Movement.
 I’ll also publish an article on it, but I have to decide in which journal (I’m between going for the Journal of Open Hardware or something more STS-related), if it gets accepted 🤞.

-But afterwards I thought it twice and realized it wouldn’t match GOSH website look & feel… It wouldn’t look “professional”.
-So I became all boring and fell for a standard Bootstrap CSS.
+In terms of looks, I originally aimed to render the text with a vaporwave, retro-internet aesthetic.
+It would have looked soooo cool.
+But afterwards I thought it twice and realized it wouldn’t match GOSH website look & feel, so I became all boring and fell for a standard Bootstrap CSS.
 On the bright side, it allowed me to finally master CSS flexbox and tools for responsive design, so I can’t complain 🎉.